-- 2. On the left side, double click the Entity name and change the name to Book. - Note You must capitalize your entities' names. - 3.
-Now let's add some attributes.
+On the left side, name the entity Book.

+Note It is required to capitalize your entities' names.

+3. Now let's add some attributes.
 Attributes would be considered the details of a book, so you will store the title, author, price, and year the book was published.
 Obviously, in your own applications, you may want to store more information, such as the publisher, page count, and genre, but you want to start simple.
 Click the plus sign at the bottom right of the window, or select Editor ➤ Add Attribute, as shown in Figure 11-5.
 If you do not see the option to add an attribute, make sure you have selected the Book entity on the left side.